-Is Menopausal Insomnia Causing My Sleep Problems?
+Is Menopause Causing Your Sleep Problems?

 According to the National Sleep Foundation (NSF), women in their perimenopause through postmenopausal years report experiencing menopausal insomnia.
-The NSF also states that women experiencing sleep issues report such symptoms as:
+The NSF also states that women experiencing sleep issues report symptoms such as:

 - Hot flashes